thma/lambda-ski/part2.md

 Now it's time to do the real work.
 We will have to perform two essential transformations:
 1. All combinators of the form `(CComb comb)` have to be replaced by the haskell functions implementing the combinator reduction rule.
 2. All applications `(CApp fun arg)` have to be replaced by actual function application.
-In our case we want apply functions of type `CExpr -> CExpr` that are wrapped by `CFun` constructor.
-For this special case we define an application operator `(!)` like so:
+In our case we want apply functions of type `CExpr -> CExpr` that are wrapped by a `CFun` constructor.
+For this particular case we define an application operator `(!)` as follows:

     ```haskell
     -- | apply a CExpr of shape (CFun f) to argument x by evaluating (f x)